-For the fiscal year ended December 28, 2019, the Company brewed approximately 74% of its volume at Company-owned breweries.
+For the fiscal year ended December 26, 2020, the Company brewed approximately 65% of its volume at Company-owned breweries.
 In the normal course of its business, the Company has historically entered into various production arrangements with other brewing companies.
 Pursuant to these arrangements, the Company supplies raw materials to those brewing companies, and incurs conversion fees for labor at the time the liquid is produced and packaged.
-The Company is also obligated to meet annual volume requirements in conjunction with certain production arrangements, which are not material to the Company's operations.